Welcome to your second trimester!

 - If you’re buying used or getting hand-me-down furniture, toys, playpens or sleepwear, there are safety features you should check for before buying.

 - Research car seats.
 Key considerations include your budget, the size of your vehicle(s), how easy a seat is to use and the type of seat you want (infant-only versus convertible).

 - Sign up for prenatal classes.
-Public Health runs prenatal classes in locations across Wellington and Dufferin counties, as well as a free program online.
+Public Health runs free prenatal classes in locations across Wellington and Dufferin counties, as well as a free program online.
 Do one, or both!